Pages

 During the rainy season, the threads of weeping willows grow rapidly.

-Various different shades of colors endure in my garden.
+Various different shades of colors are wet with raindrops in my garden.

 Hydrangeas are the floral symbol of Japan's rainy season.